INTERNSHIP OF PALLIATIVE CARE

 2) Rugarli, Medicina Interna sistematica VI° ed, elsevier ed.

-Practical activity with discussion of clinical cases at the patient’s bedside in a hospital ward.
+Practical activity with discussion of clinical cases at the patient’s bedside in a hospital ward or in an online virtual classroom.

 Assessment methods and criteria